 When we first went backpacking around the world, we had HUGE packs filled to the brim with all sorts of crap we didn’t need.
 It was awful.
 I can still remember the pain of hefting that thing onto my shoulders!

 To make matters worse, it was so big and disorganized that I could never find anything inside.
 I remember rummaging through that pack in dorm rooms around Europe, wasting precious sightseeing time looking for whatever I needed that day.
 So annoying!

-5. Best travel backpack for Europe
+Best backpack for Europe → Standard Luggage Carry On

-9. Best travel backpack for women
+Best backpack for women → Kelty Women’s Redwing

-Therefore, the bigger your bag, the more useless junk you’ll collect on your travels.
+Therefore, the bigger your bag, the more useless junk you’ll collect as you travel.